ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(citizen.getSecret()))
 ```

-Fields may specify read and write permissions separately.
-The `publicGet`, `protectedGet`, and `privateGet` statements determine field read permission.
-The `publicSet`, `protectedSet`, and `privateSet` statements determine field write permission.
+Fields may specify write permission by using the `publicSet`, `protectedSet`, `privateSet`, and `forbiddenSet` statements.
+When a field has the `forbiddenSet` statement, it is unable to be modified after initialization.
+The default write permission is `privateSet` within `itemFields`, and `forbiddenSet` within `sharedFields`.
 The example below demonstrates usage of read and write permission statements:

 ```
 const Transfer = (feature [
-    fields [
+    itemFields [
         source <numT> [privateGet, publicSet]
         dest <numT> [publicGet, privateSet]
     ]
-    methods [
+    sharedFields [
-        transfer [public] {
+        transfer [publicGet] = (method {
             (self.dest = self.source)
-        }
+        })
     ]
 ])